Strategy11/formidable-forms/readme.txt

 = 4.09.04 =
 * Fix: The form builder page wasn't always loading all fields correctly when loaded with ajax.
 * New: frm_global_switch_fields and frm_maybe_switch_field_ids hooks for changing field ids in a form action when a form is duplicated.

-= 4.09.03 =
-* New: Added frm_run_honeypot hook to turn off honeypot.
-Return false to disable or 'limit' to hide from screenreader.
-* Moved honeypot back to front of form to catch more spam.
-* Fix: dropdown fields were cut off in the admin area in WordPress 5.6.
-* Fix: Update a few deprecated jQuery functions.
-* Fix: Prevent some duplicate database queries on the back end.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>